alex-browndev2003z5/AdoptMe-Values/README.md

 ## Overview

-AdoptMeTradesValue is a standalone application that provides real-time valuation of in-game pets from the Roblox title *Adopt Me!*.
+AdoptMeValue is a standalone application that provides real-time valuation of in-game pets from the Roblox title *Adopt Me!*.
 The application allows users to build a comparison on both sides, apply attribute multipliers, and receive an immediate quantitative result — eliminating ambiguity from the evaluation process.

 The value database is stored in a local `pets.json` file, making it straightforward to update as the community meta evolves.